 Generally, there are TLS alert specific H.248 procedures due to the nature of the TLS alert protocol, see Appendix V.

-{Editor's note (2013-11): it was requested to expand the description by explicit text in all sub-clauses starting with "As per … clause …".}

 11.6.1 TLS warning error alerts

 11.6.1.1 General behaviour

 The TLS session should be kept active (and not released) when TLS alerts with warning severity are exchanged between local and remote TLS endpoints.